torpedo87/ARKitExample/README.md

 - 3D renderer framework
 - Create 3D games and add 3D content to apps using high-level scene descriptions.
 Easily add animations, physics simulation, particle effects, and realistic physically based rendering.
 - SceneKit Scene Editor 를 제공하여 scene 속성을 쉽게 변경하는 것을 도와준다
+- SCNNode : A structural element of a scene graph, representing a position and transform in a 3D coordinate space, to which you can attach geometry, lights, cameras, or other displayable content.
+- hitTest : Searches for real-world objects or AR anchors in the captured camera image corresponding to a point in the SceneKit view.

 ## 3D model import